 - It requires a manual check using selection panel.

-- Reading order on selection panel goes from bottom to top!
-Don't move your content from top to bottom or your slides will read backwards.
+- In older versions of MS PowerPoint, reading order on the selection panel goes from bottom to top!
+Don't move your content from top to bottom until you check to see if that is the case for your version.
+Otherwise, your slides will read backwards.

 Creating Accessible MS Word Documents